Low Level Parent Phase Reconstruction edit page

 hold off

-Lets finaly plot the reconstructed beta phase
+Lets finally plot the reconstructed beta phase

 plot(parentEBSD(betaName),ipfKey.orientation2color(parentEBSD(betaName).orientations),'figSize','large')